405th AFSB spouse, Vicenza volunteer of the year: ‘excitement in the air, happy 250th, Army!’

 |0

-This work, 405th AFSB spouse, Vicenza volunteer of the year: ‘excitement in the air, happy 250th, Army!’
-[Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 405th AFSB spouse, Vicenza volunteer of the year: ‘excitement in the air, happy 250th, Army!’, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-405th AFSB spouse, Vicenza volunteer of the year: ‘excitement in the air, happy 250th, Army!’